tomkealey/todo/README.md

-# Tutorial
+# Introduction
-A simple todo app based on a tutorial by Shubham Chadokar
+This is a simple todo app based on a tutorial by Shubham Chadokar.

 ![todo](./client/public/todo.png)